 Your surgeon will provide you with a follow-up appointment and a prescription for physical therapy.
 Physical therapy after surgery is essential to regain your strength and get optimal results from your knee replacement.
 Physical therapy usually begins immediately after surgery and may continue for up to six weeks.

 “After six weeks, most knee replacements are up to 80% healed,” Dr. Alexander says.
 “After three months, most achieve 90% healing.
 By one year, most patients are back to their full, active life again with nearly complete knee function and comfort.”

 Whole-Person Orthopedic Care

-Our orthopedic experts offer advanced knee replacement options that put your whole-health first.
-We will help guide you through the process, so you have the most successful knee replacement possible and get back to doing the activities that help you thrive.
-Learn more about our network’s Orthopedic Care.
+Our orthopedic experts at AdventHealth offer advanced knee replacement options that put your whole health first.
+We’ll help guide you through the process so you have the most successful knee replacement possible — and get back to doing the activities that help you thrive.